Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

   Click the drop-down list and select the appropriate ETL extension for the attribute mapping.
 The displayed extensions depend on the data type of the selected destination attribute.
 For detailed information about the ETL extensions, see [ETL extensions list](03_ETLExtensions.md).

 - *Override change tracking mode*
   Click the drop-down list and select the change tracking mode of the mapping.
-By default, the **use default** option is selected.
+By default, the **Use default** option is selected.
 The following modes are available:
-    - **use default**: The default change tracking mode is applied to the mapping.
+    - **Use default**: The default change tracking mode is applied to the mapping.
-    - **automatic**: The initial mapping is automatically applied.
+    - **Automatic**: The initial mapping is automatically applied.
 All value changes or reruns are applied automatically in the mapping.
-    - **semi-automatic**: The initial mapping is automatically applied.
+    - **Semi-automatic**: The initial mapping is automatically applied.
 Values changes or reruns are applied after confirmation in the *Omni-Channel* module.
-    - **semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
+    - **Semi-automatic, changes must be confirmed by another user**: The initial mapping as well as values changes or reruns are applied after confirmation by another user in the *Omni-Channel* module.
-    - **manual**: The initial mapping is automatically applied.
+    - **Manual**: The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.

   [comment]: <> (ISt das so korrekt? welcher mode wird bei default genommen?)

 - *Source attribute*
   Click the drop-down list within the arrow box and select the appropriate source attribute for the mapping.
-Depending on the selected ETL extension one or several *source attribute* arrow boxes are displayed.
+Depending on the selected ETL extension one or several *Source attribute* arrow boxes are displayed.
 The selection in the drop-down list depends on the selected ETL extension which defines the required data type of the source attribute(s).
 For detailed information about the ETL extensions and the different data types, see [ETL extensions list](03_ETLExtensions.md) or [Data type list](/PIM/UserInterface/04_DataTypeList.md).

 **Configuration**

-The *CONFIGURATION* section displays the additional configuration for the mapping.
+The *Configuration* section displays the additional configuration for the mapping.
 The configuration fields differ depending on the selected ETL extension.
 For detailed information about the different configurations of ETL extensions, see [ETL extensions list](03_ETLExtensions.md).